 - panguni which is a wedding of the lord which is celebrated for 13 days

-The rituals to the lord are offered six times a day.
+The rituals of the lord are offered six times a day.
 The list is described below

 As the shrione is made of sand the ablution is only done to foot.
 The rituals are performed with nagaswaram and tavil, the Vedas were read by priests.
 All the pooja has four steps involved in it as